-The financial/budget section should provide a detailed computation for each cost element requested for funding.
+The financial/budget section should provide a detailed computation for each cost element for which funding is requested.
 The budget should list each item with the total cost and show how it was calculated, be mathematically sound, and correspond with the information and figures provided.
 The budget narrative should thoroughly and clearly describe every category of expense.
 Proposed budgets should be complete, cost effective, and allowable.
 Applicants should demonstrate how costs will be maximized for effectiveness in relation to potential alternatives and the goals of the project.